Do You Think You May Be Under Investigation?

-If you suspect that you are under investigation for an economic crime (fraud), drug crime, Internet crime or any serious felony, the Gasper Law Group can take steps to protect your rights, improve your legal position – and possibly avoid formal charges.
+If you suspect that you are under investigation for an economic crime (fraud), drug crime, internet crime, or any serious felony, you need a criminal defense attorney.
+The experienced investigation attorneys at Gasper Law Group can take steps to protect your rights, improve your legal position, and possibly avoid formal charges.

 The government puts considerable resources into sting operations, and many innocent people or minor players are caught up in the dragnet.
 Because these investigations may span many months or years, there is an opportunity for a qualified lawyer to intervene in a positive way.

 If you believe investigators are poking around, if you have been contacted regarding an investigation, or even if you have been formally arrested, contact our Colorado Springs law firm immediately.

 We represent clients in state or federal cases in El Paso County, Teller County, and Douglas and Arapahoe counties, including:

 Our Former Prosecutors Know How Investigations Work